Aizu-Nagano Station

 Aizu-Nagano Station (会津長野駅, Aizu-Nagano-eki) is a railway station on the Aizu Railway Aizu Line in the town of Minamiaizu, Minamiaizu District, Fukushima Prefecture, Japan, operated by the Aizu Railway.

 Lines

 Aizu-Nagano Station is served by the Aizu Line, and is located 37.3 kilometers from the official starting point of the line at Nishi-Wakamatsu.

 Station layout

 Aizu-Nagano Station has a single side platform serving a single bi-directional track.
 The station is unattended.

-Adjacent stations

 History

 Aizu-Nagano Station opened on December 27, 1934.

+The station was transferred to the Aizu Railway on 16 July 1987.